muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 <a name='antiislamo'/>

-- The 80s coup leaders, while pushing forward the Islamoturkist Synthesis, also did something else; the "activated" the Turkist, Kemalist followers alerting them to be "on guard" against the other elements of the Synthesis who might "act up" and do things secular folk might not like..
-This act ushered in decades of internal conflict in an Anatolian version of US culture war, ignore the economic issues, fight over hijab, "women's rights".
+- The 80s coup leaders, while creating an Islamoturkist Synthesis, also "activated" the Turkist, Kemalist crowd alerting them to be "on guard" against the other elements of the Synthesis who might misbehave and do things secular folk might not like..
+This act ushered in decades of internal conflict in an Anatolian version of US culture war, ignore the economic issues, just fight over hijab, "women's rights".
 Well-to-do Turkist Kemalist would fight to force women to take off their hijab, whereas conservative from usually poorer background tried to "defend their identity" by refusing..
-This fight partly helped helped to cover up the excesses of the go-go years of late 80s and the 90s, as an added bonus, also helped to cover the crooked foundation of the Republic.
-The work here [5] talks about the Kemalist resurgence during post 80s regime.
+This fight partly helped helped to cover up the excesses of the go-go years of late 80s and the 90s, as an added bonus, also helped to cover the crooked foundation of the Republic even longer.
+The work here [5] talks about the symbolism aspects of the Kemalist resurgence post 80s.

 References